-(1) require a license agent to remit payment for wildlife documents in the form of a cashiers check or money order;
+(1) require a license agent to remit payment for wildlife documents in the form of a cashiers check, an automated clearing house payment or money order;

 (2) change the license agent status to deactivated;

-(4) submit the license agent's account to the Utah Office of Debt Collection for collection activity.
+(4) submit the license agent's account to the Utah Office of Debt Collection for collection activity; or

 (1) License agent authorizations are nontransferable.